Rishabh261998/myblog/README.md

 ## My Site

-## Used Jekyll and customized Cayman theme
+## Used Jekyll and customized Cayman theme to create this site